francodgstn/quick-price-table/GITHUB_DEPLOYMENT.md

 ### Wrong Branch
 If the workflow is set for `main` but you're on `master`:
-- Either rename your branch: `git branch -M main`
+- Either rename your branch: `git branch -M main && git push -u origin main`
-- Or update `.github/workflows/deploy.yml` line 5 to use `master`
+- Or update `.github/workflows/deploy.yml` line 5 to change `main` to `master`

+### Pages Source Not Set to Actions
+If you see "Build and deployment" shows "Deploy from a branch":
+- Go to Settings → Pages
+- Change **Source** to **GitHub Actions**
+- This is required for the workflow to deploy properly

 ## Local Development